Loading page content

 The agile UX

 To help with prios, I used the Impact Effort Matrix.
 This matrix is of great help in determining the most effective course of action.
 At that point, I discussed the results with the Product Owner to be on the same page.
-We decided to go for the UNDO option, since we considered it as high impact and low effort.

 Impact Effort Matrix Impact Effort Matrix — used to prioritise the design opportunities